Parker Adjustable Injector Razor Review – Mild to Medium Adjustments

 Look and Design

 I am new to this type of razor (injectable), so the Parker Injector Razor was quite foreign to me at first.
-I usually think about a cartridge razor or safety razor when considering a razor; it is hard to envision a single-edged blade razor that adjusts and has such a different blade replacement mechanism.
+I usually think of a cartridge razor or safety razor when considering a razor; it’s hard to envision a single-edged blade razor that adjusts and has such a different blade replacement mechanism.
 However, I have been planning to get on the single-edged razors and injectables bandwagon for some time, so the Parker was my introduction.

 The design is still quite peculiar to me.
-Still, I like it, and it’s great to have a shaving tool that is very different from other safety razors I have used.
+Still, I like it, and it’s great to have a shaving tool that’s distinctly different from the other safety razors I have used.
 However, I can’t say I would switch this out for other DE razors with a good solid handle and the rest of what I like about a DE razor.

 Changing the blades was a little awkward at first.
-However, once I understood it, it was easy enough.
-The razor does come with instructions about how to load a blade, which is helpful, but I did still wrestle with getting it right at first.
+However, once I understood it, it was easy enough to grasp.
+The razor does come with instructions on how to load a blade, which is helpful, but I still struggled with getting it right at first.

 The razor has a contemporary look, but it is not actually the first of its type.
 Another adjustable injectable razor named Pal from the 1960s looks close to identical.